Chinese medicine treatment may be able to assist with:

 The source of this pain might be a trigger point, which is a focus point or a stimulated point in some part of the body.
 The pain develops as a result of nerve endings that are in a state of hyperactivity or activation, and have been sensitised at a tender point.
 These nerve points can also cause, distribute, radiate and refer pain to other nearby or more distant parts of the body.
 In every case of persistent pain following trauma, it is essential to search for trigger points.

-Acupuncture is a simple and effective technique for the relief of musculoskeletal pain because it can be used to deactivate the trigger points.
+Acupuncture can be a technique for the relief and managementof musculoskeletal pain because it can be used to deactivate the trigger points.
 It works by stimulating the nerve endings of both the pain arousing and the pain suppressing mechanisms which are present in the nervous system.
-Myofascial pain and fibromyalgia syndromes can be treated.
+Myofascial pain and fibromyalgia syndromes are examples.

 With musculoskeletal pain it is vitally important to identify the source of the pain, the type of pain and where the acupuncture treatment needs to be applied.
 There can be two types of pain involved, nociceptive pain and neuropathic pain.
 Nociceptive pain is usually widespread, dull and aching, especially after certain movements.
 Neuropathic pain may be a burning, sharp or throbbing sensation, which can sometimes feel like an electric shock.